 5. San Diego Padres, 1983

 Not many professional sports franchises have been daring enough to dawn the brown, orange, and yellow combo that the Padres wore in the early 80’s.
 Surprising?
 Absolutely, perhaps someday teams will realize that this is how you build a winner.
 At least is was an upgrade from the 70’s yellow mustard and brown uniforms.

 4. Vancouver Canucks, 1978 – 1984

 It took courage to take the ice wearing the “flying V”.
 I can’t say that the current Canucks uniforms are much better, but this was definitely rock bottom.

 3. Pittsburgh Pirates, 1976 – 1986

 The Pirates of the late 70’s and early 80’s set the uniform standard for adult slow pitch softball leagues across the country.
 Unfortunately, the 1979 Pirates were the last to make it to, and win, a World Series pennant.
-To make matters worse, the pirates are in danger at finishing this season with a losing record for the 17th straight season….how much longer before fans in the steel city start dusting off the throwback uniforms in an attempt to end the drought?
+To make matters worse, the Pirates are in danger of finishing this season with a losing record for the 17th straight season….how much longer before fans in the steel city start dusting off the throwback uniforms in an attempt to end the drought?